‘Necessity can drive innovation’

 Stanford civil engineer Jack Baker draws on communications science, cognitive psychology, and design thinking in a new book for researchers who want their best work to get the attention it deserves.

-Rice-fish farming could reduce devastating tropical disease
+Farming technique could curb devastating tropical disease

 Research